 Best strategies for sorting items in product lists

+What is a best strategy for sorting products on the category pages?
+The simplest way is setting up the order manually.
+In retail outlets it is called merchandising.
+For e-commerce this method works well for the small catalogs, up to 50-100 items.
 In contrast, the alternative comprehensive way is using big data analysis.
 You can collect all behavior data, browser information, device information, screen resolution to create a dynamic customer profile.
 You can find the similar profiles in your history to identify customer expectations and push some products higher based on this information.
 This approach is at the other end of the complexity scale.
 If you are not Amazon, Booking.com or Ebay, this approach can be too expensive and not so efficient as you may expect.

 Hybris default product sorting optionsBy default, hybris Accelerator is equipped with the following sorting methods:

 - Relevance (default)

 - Name (ascending)